Co-Occurring and Substance Use Disorder Services

 Peninsula Behavioral Health is here to support your recovery journey with services that work for you.

-At Peninsula Behavioral Health, we provide empathetic, comprehensive substance use disorder treatment services including Intensive Outpatient (IOP) and Outpatient (OP).
+At Peninsula Behavioral Health, we provide empathetic, comprehensive substance use disorder services including Intensive Outpatient (IOP) and Outpatient (OP).

 We approach treatment utilizing a Harm Reduction Model with Low Barrier access to treatment for members of the community with a diagnosed